mike-babb/mike-babb.github.io/cv/index.md

 - Data-driven analysis of the technical feasibility and business-need suitability of dataset acquisition and incorporation into production, at-scale, machine learning pipelines.
 - Authorship of new geospatial feature engineering algorithms in R and python that led to a 10-fold increase over then-existing algorithm efficiency and coverage.
 - Data-driven business-needs assessment of the strengths and efficiencies of existing geospatial feature engineering algorithms.
-Used R to perform diagnostics of model output leading to the identification of biases in production machine learning models.
+- Bias identification using R in production machine learning models.

 `April 2012 – October 2014`\
 _Geographer_\